mratsim/Arraymancer/Design_document.md

   - Move on assignment
   - Detect if the original Tensor is not used anymore and the copy is unneeded.

+## Cuda considerations

+* Currently all init proc accept a backend parameter (Cpu, Cuda, ...).
+In case the backend have dedicated function like "zeros", "ones" or "randomTensor", this will avoid having to create tensor on the Cpu and then copy it to the backend.
+The downside is complicating the procs by the use of untyped templates, auto return types and "when t is Tensor".
+An alternative is to have a rewrite rule to transform randomTensor(...).toCuda() into the direct Cuda function.

 ## Coding-style
 * Prefer `when` to `if` for compile-time evaluation
 * Let the compiler do its job: